Given the graph of the following function, determine the interval... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

-Given the graph of the following function, determine the intervals on which is increasing.
+Given the graph of the following function, determine the intervals on which is decreasing.

 A